BloomBooks/analytics-postgreSQL/README.md

 The main purpose of this repository is to backup the bloomsegment database metadata.
 That is stored in bloomsegment.schema.backup.

 ### Creation of schema dump
-To create the schema dump, I used pgAdmin.
+To create the schema dump, I used pgAdmin 4, version 4.8:
+- Connect as silpgadmin.
 - Right click the bloomsegment database.
-- Select "Backup..."
+- Select "Backup...".
 - Select a filename.
 - For Format, choose Plain.
 - Click the Dump Options Tab.